 Until relatively recently, a notable weakness when it came to the suitability of Android devices for mobile betting was the fact that the Google Play Store did not allow gambling apps to feature.
 Fortunately for punters, this is no longer the case and, as such, there aren’t really any notable downsides to using an Android device for placing bets on the move.

 Android Inc. was initially founded in Palo Alto, California in October 2003 by Andy Rubin, Rich Miner, Nick Sears, and Chris White.
 The company’s original goal was to produce a smarter operating system (OS) for digital cameras but soon changed tack and decided to develop a mobile handset OS to challenge the then dominant Symbian and Microsoft Windows Mobile alternatives.
 After some early difficulties, the company was purchased by Google in 2005 and a path towards creating an OS specifically for touchscreen handsets began to be charted.

 In late 2007 the so-called ‘Open Handset Alliance’, a consortium of technology companies including Google, device manufacturers such as HTC, Motorola and Samsung, wireless carriers such as Sprint and T-Mobile, and chipset makers such as Qualcomm and Texas Instruments, was unveiled.
 That consortium was key in the development of the first Android OS, which hit the market in 2008 as part and parcel of the HTC Dream handset.

 Since the first Android OS in 2008 there have been many updated versions released and even more handsets and devices using the systems created.
-Today, in fact, Android is the most popular mobile phone OS of them all, with an estimated two billion monthly active users according to a report from May 2017.
+Today, in fact, Android is the most popular mobile phone OS of them all, with an estimated two and a half billion monthly active users according to a report from May 2020.